Charlie Muffin (novel): Adaptations

-Charlie M was filmed in 1979 as Charlie Muffin (released in the United States under the title A Deadly Game) starring David Hemmings as Charlie Muffin, Pinkas Braun, Ian Richardson, Sam Wanamaker and Sir Ralph Richardson in one of his final roles.
+The book was filmed in 1979 as Charlie Muffin (released in the United States under the title A Deadly Game) directed by Jack Gold and starring David Hemmings as Charlie Muffin, Pinkas Braun as Kalenin, Ian Richardson as Cuthbertson, Sam Wanamaker as Ruttgers, Clive Revill as Berenkov and Sir Ralph Richardson in one of his final roles as Sir Archibald Willoughby.

 A radio adaptation by Geoffrey M. Matthews was broadcast in 1986 on BBC Radio 4's Saturday Night Theatre starring Philip Jackson as Charlie Muffin and Sandor Elès as General Kalenin.
 In 1989, a radio adaptation of the sequel Clap Hands Here Comes Charlie, also adapted by Matthews, was broadcast on BBC Radio 4 with Philip Jackson again as Muffin, Sandor Elès again as Kalenin and Geoffrey Whitehead as Rupert Willoughby.

 First edition (US)

 Freemantle, Brian.
 Charlie Muffin.
 Doubleday, 1977.
 ISBN 0-385-13021-X.